lazcad/homeassistant/README.md

 https://github.com/fooxy/homeassistant-aqara
 https://github.com/louisZL/lumi-gateway-local-api

-This is a complete (almost) Home Assistant component for Xiaomi Hub.
+This is an almost completed Home Assistant component for Xiaomi Hub.
 It allows you to integrate the following devices into HA

 - Motion Sensor
 - Door and Window Sensor